AngusJohnson/Clipper2/Docs/readme.txt

 7. Clipper2's Offset behavior for open paths has changed compared to Clipper1.
 The offset value is now the full width of the resulting offset, rather than the per-side value.
 To get similar results to the Clipper1 behavior, double the offset value.
+8. Collinear vertices are retained by default, in contrast to the default behavior of Clipper1.

 When I originally translated this Library from Delphi (Pascal) to C# and C++, I deliberately kept a strong Delphi naming style as I thought this would help